Can Abundance Be Sustainable? Merging Affordability and Climate Policy

 Keynote Speaker:

 John Reynolds, President of the California Public Utilities Commission (CPUC).
 As the new president of the California Public Utilities Commission, Reynolds leads the state agency charged with holding utilities and companies accountable for delivering safe, reliable, affordable service to Californians.
-Reynolds will engage in a conversation with Professor William Boyd about the CPUC’s role in implementing California’s clean energy agenda.
+Reynolds engaged in a conversation with Professor William Boyd about the CPUC’s role in implementing California’s clean energy agenda.

 Panel One: Growing the Grid Without Breaking the Bank

 Meeting climate goals depends on electrification and on a transition to renewable sources of electricity.
-This panel will address how electricity affordability concerns interact with climate and clean energy goals, paying particular attention to the drivers of (and responses to) growing electricity demand, the need for more transmission build-out, and recent state and federal efforts to streamline the siting and building of electricity infrastructure.
+This panel addressed how electricity affordability concerns interact with climate and clean energy goals, paying particular attention to the drivers of (and responses to) growing electricity demand, the need for more transmission build-out, and recent state and federal efforts to streamline the siting and building of electricity infrastructure.

 Robinson Meyer, Executive Editor of Heatmap News